-There are currently c170 sites that have joined the NHS Forest in England, Wales and Scotland.
+There are currently c200 sites that have joined the NHS Forest in England, Wales and Scotland.
 The majority of the sites are NHS organisations, including mental health trusts, teaching hospitals and GP surgeries, but any health organisation that is working to improve wellbeing can be a part of this national programme.
 Joining the NHS Forest is easy, and once a site is registered we can help with sponsorship, promotion and development of the site.
-In addition, individuals and companies can sponsor trees.
 In addition, individuals and companies can sponsor trees for healthcare sites.

 Each year we run a 2@2 campaign on NHS Sustainability Day in March, whereby NHS sites commit to plant 2 trees at 2 o’clock.
 We also produce a regular newsletter and support NHS Forest sites by sharing information about providing engaging activities for communities and patients in environmental projects.
 Annually, the NHS Forest team runs a conference to highlight site activities and to celebrate their achievements.
-Our latest conference details can be accessed here.
+Details of our most recent conference can be accessed here.
 The programme staff also work to bridge the NHS Forest's local projects to national policy on 'green healthcare'.

 To find out more about the NHS Forest, or to support this charitable programme by sponsoring one or more trees, visit the NHS Forest website.